 Day 2: After an early breakfast, we’ll jump in the van for the short shuttle to Balfour, where we’ll ferry across Kootenay Lake to the start of your introduction to the Kootenays – the climb of Gray Creek Pass.
 Averaging 8.9% over it’s 17km, you’ll have plenty of time to take in the incredible views of Mt Bonner, Snowcrest, and Evans before the rolling, 30km descent to picturesque St Mary’s Lake.
 Take a well-deserved dip in the lake and enjoy a cold brew and gourmet picnic lunch to celebrate your achievement.
-A short shuttle brings us into the quaint Bavarian mountain town of Kimberley, where we’ll spend the night at the iconic Hotel Kimberley and enjoy dinner at the Pedal & Tap, a cycling-themed restaurant serving fantastic local fare Ride details: 81km/2100m
+A short shuttle brings us into the quaint Bavarian mountain town of Kimberley, where we’ll enjoy dinner at the Old Baurenhaus, an authentic 1800’2 German restaurant dismantled in the Alps and reassembled in Kimberley!
+Ride details: 81km/2100m

-Day 3: After a delicious breakfast at Nina’s Hillside Garden, we hop on the bikes for what will be one of your favourite days of the tour.
+Day 3: After a hearty breakfast in the ‘Platzl’ we hop on the bikes for what will be one of your favourite days of the tour.
 Departing Kimberley, we head south on the recently completed Northstar Rail to Trail.
 For it’s 27km length, you won’t have to worry about any vehicles, but keep your eyes open for horses, hikers, and other trail users.
 Just north of Cranbrook, we join the Chief Isadore trail, a gorgeous 44km multi-use trail showcasing what an engaged community can create.
 The 17km Mayook Trail section with its 1.5m wide enhanced gravel singletrack will blow you mind!
-Finishing our ride in the hamlet of Wardner, we load up for the short shuttle back to the comfortable Rocky Mtn Resort in Cranbrook.
-Dinner will be memorable – a farm to table feast at the celebrated SoulFood.
+Finishing our ride in the hamlet of Wardner, we have lunch lakeside before loading up for the short shuttle to the Bull Creek Guest Ranch.
+Dinner tonight is prepared by your guides and promises to deliver.
 Ride details: 72km/400m

 Day 5: Today we enjoy a well-deserved recovery day in Fernie.
 Boasting four great breweries, multiple spas, great restaurants, a vibrant village centre, and more outdoor activities than cities ten times its size, Fernie offers up an incredible day of exploring.
 Chat with us about the many activities on offer and we’re happy to organize an amazing side trip!

 Day 6: Crossing the Divide.
 After a hearty breakfast, we shuttle to Elkford, where we bid farewell to civilization and start our ride north to Elk Pass.
 Following a combination of gravel road, double/single track and mountain trails, this long, gradual climb into a massive wilderness valley will take your breath away.
 With towering mountain ranges on either side of you, you’ll truly learn the meaning of isolation as we follow the Elk River to its headwaters, and the crest of the continent.
 After reaching the Divide, surrounded by 3000+m peaks, a 5km descent brings us to the aquamarine waters of the Kananaskis Lakes, and our destination for the day.
 Dare to take a dip in the glacial waters, or simply enjoy the view as we pop a bottle of bubbly and celebrate a truly unique and monumental ride.
-A short shuttle to Kananaskis Village, and we’re checked into the picturesque Kananaskis Mountain Lodge, where a soak in the outdoor hot tub awaits before a celebratory feast in Forté, the lodge’s award-winning restaurant.
+A short shuttle to Mt Engadine Lodge, where a soak in the outdoor hot tub awaits before a celebratory feast in the lodge’s award-winning restaurant.
 Ride details: 80km/1400m